Frequently Asked Questions (FAQ)

 What is the Open Forum?

-The Open Forum is a four day public conference which takes place in parallel to the World Economic Forum’s Annual Meeting in Davos.
+The Open Forum is a three day public conference which takes place in parallel to the World Economic Forum’s Annual Meeting in Davos.
 The Open Forum brings together thought leaders from government, business, civil society and academia to discuss pressing global challenges.
 For further information on the Open Forum and the Programme of the event, feel free to click on the tabs About Us and Programme.

 How can I participate in the Open Forum?